 Many resources are out there to help you get started in acquiring funding.
 From angel investors to accelerators, there are more ways than ever to find investors.
 One thing to keep in mind when determining your project budget is in regards to the product development company you work with.
 Find out if they price out proposals under a fixed-fee or a time-and-materials format.
 If it's the latter, be careful not to get caught with a project proposal that could send your costs wildly outside of your budget.
 Our comparison of fixed-fee vs. time-and-materials proposals has more on this.

 This phase starts with a formal kick-off meeting between yourself and your product development company.
 You review the proposal and put a game plan into place on how the project will proceed.
 In some cases, your project requires a competitive patent or product review.
 A patent review outlines what is currently available on the market.
 Additionally, it highlights the pros and cons of each feature that you may or may not want to use in your design.
 Similarly, if your invention is a medical device, you may opt for clinician feedback.
 This reviews what features or issues clinicians may have with current products on the market.

-Lastly, once all relevant information is collected, the Product Development Specification (PDS) is written.
+Lastly, once all relevant information is collected, the Product Design Specification (PDS) is written.
 This essential document describes in detail what your invention is and what it needs to accomplish.
 Throughout the product development process, there could be several iterations of the PDS as the design grows and evolves.
 However, the initial PDS provides a baseline that guides the design process forward.
 There is a lot more that can go into this phase but we can't cover it all here.
 Luckily, we break it down further in our phase 1 review.